rg3915/automation-team-store-challenge/README.md

 - API documentation

 - Project documentation: the fashion-related resource you chose, how you structured the project and instructions to run your solution locally on a Ubuntu 18.04+ machine (backend and frontend).
+Feel free to add any information you think relevant beside that.

 ---